rotty3000/liferay-portal/modules/apps/foundation/messaging/README.markdown

 System.out.println("response: " + response);
 ```

-Instead of creating a message manually and getting then sending it via the Message
+Instead of creating a message manually and then sending it via the Message Bus,
-Bus, use can use a message builder.
+you can use a message builder:

 ```.java
 Object response = _messageBuilderFactory.create(